 • Had several Historic House Tours and award plaques for historic houses

 • Published eight books on local history and publish three newsletters a year

-• Obtained two Ohio Historical Markers
+• Obtained several Ohio Historical Markers

 • Schoolmarm Suitcase Museum program offered to schools and organizations